Yuhala/Thinker-ELibrary/README.md

 ---------------
 1. There will be a password recovery tool

-1. Latest releases will be made known via sofiaMail, email, social tools etc
+1. Latest releases will be made known via thinkerMail, email, social tools etc

 1. There will be a book recommendation tool ie similar books can be recommended a user viewing a book